nicholascdove/Populus_microbiome_assembly/README.md

 - Or use my pre-made feature, taxonomy, and metadata tables found in this repository

+- Inputs and outputs for community assembly models can be found in the Data folder.
+However, code can be found at <a href="https://github.com/stegen/Stegen_etal_ISME_2013"></a>

 - Please contact Nicholas Dove (dovenc@ornl.gov) with any questions or comments.